 Odds are it isn’t a pit bull

 .
 As it happens, pit bulls are becoming an increasingly popular choice for offering canine comfort to the sick or disabled.
-That is because, despite the stigma surrounding them
+That is because, despite the

 , according to the American Temperament Test Society, pit bulls are one of the most amiable and gentle breeds

 , second only behind the Labrador Retriever.
 Surprised?